vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: set_max_vram_use(bytes)

       Sets the VRAM limit GPU frame caching works against, the equivalent of *max_cache_size* for video memory.
-The default is 80% of the driver reported budget.
+The default is two thirds of the driver reported budget, leaving the rest for the transient working sets of large processing filters and for whatever the desktop needs after the budget was sampled.
 Returns the limit in effect.

       On a device with *unified_memory* the budget is a share of system RAM rather than separate hardware, and the default is deliberately